 High Coast / Kvarken Archipelago

-The High Coast and the Kvarken Archipelago are outstanding examples of glaciation processes.
+The High Coast / Kvarken Archipelago shows outstanding examples of geological processes caused by glaciation.

 I visited this WHS in June 2018.
 I actually visited the High Coast, the Swedish component of this transnational WHS, over 3 full days.
 I used Sandöverken as my base and covered most ground by rental car, stopping at different viewpoints and choosing a variety of hikes and trails to explore different aspects of this WHS.